 If your application is refused you may be able to challenge the refusal.
 The immigration appeals you can use depend on the kind of application you have made, and in some cases the perceived strength of your case.

 In many categories (for example, Points-Based System applications to study or work in the UK) you can no longer appeal using the Tribunal system.
 Instead, you can apply for an “administrative review” of your decision.
 Your case will be reviewed by the Home Office, not by an independent Judge.

 You need to argue that the decision-maker has made a “caseworking error”.
-This could include applying the Immigration Rules incorrectly; miscalculating time limits, or incorrectly failing to ask for documents.
+This could include applying the Immigration Rules incorrectly; miscalculating time limits, or incorrectly failing to ask you for documents.

-You may still have a right of appeal to the Immigration and Asylum Chamber of the Tribunal system if you have made a “human rights” application to travel to or stay in the UK with settled family members.
+You might still have a right of appeal to the Immigration and Asylum Chamber of the Tribunal system if you have made a “human rights” application to travel to or stay in the UK with settled family members.
 Tribunal appeals also still apply to “protection” claims (for example asylum applications) and to most applications for European residence documents.

-Judicial Review is a civil court procedure to allow review of government decisions where you have no other right of appeal.
+Judicial Review is a civil court procedure to review government decisions where you have no other right of appeal.
 It might be appropriate if you do not have a right of appeal to the Tribunal, or if your further Tribunal applications have been refused and you still believe you have a case to argue.

 Deciding to appeal